evhub/coconut/DOCS.md

 ```
 pip install coconut-develop
 ```
-which will install the the most recent working [development build](https://github.com/evhub/coconut/tree/develop) (optional dependency installation is also supported in the same manner as above if you want).
+which will install the most recent working [development build](https://github.com/evhub/coconut/tree/develop) (optional dependency installation is also supported in the same manner as above if you want).
 For more information on the current development build, check out the [development version of this documentation](http://coconut.readthedocs.org/en/develop/DOCS.html).
 Be warned: `coconut-develop` is likely to be unstable—if you find a bug, please report it by [creating a new issue](https://github.com/evhub/coconut/issues/new).

 ### Usage